Using the latest in sanitization and health precautions

 - Sensitive surfaces (upholstery) are cleaned with soap and water

 - Our operatory water supply for oral rinses, cleanings, and our tools’ cooling spray is kept in self-contained, treated containers.
-This water is not run directly from city water lines
+This water does not run directly from city water lines

 ** Washington Industrial Safety and Health Act, Dental Quality Assurance Commission